An appropriate statistical approach for nonequilibrium particle production: Introduction

-The relativistic high--energy collisions are assumed to go through several {\it critical} processes, such as deconfinement and hadronization.
-A radical change in properties, symmetries, and degrees of freedom (dof) of the QCD matter is obviously depending on the collision energy.
-The horn--like structure of the kaon--to--pion ratio, which normalizes strange to light quark flavors, likely signals onset of nonextensive particle production and nonequilibrium phase transition that might dynamically enhance the strange quark flavor or supress the light quark flavor or vice versa.
-The present script suggests that the incapability of the {\it extensive additiove} thermal models in reproducing the horn--like structure measured at AGS, SPS and low RHIC energies, Fig. \ref{fig:0} and Fig. \ref{fig:2}, is due to inappropriate statistics.
-Generic (non)extensive statistics, section \ref{sec:app}, autonomously describes the equivalence classes of the {\it generalized} entropies in the entire $(c,d)$--plane \cite{Thurner1}.
-At the chemical freezeout, where detection of the produced particles takes place, the statistical ensemble is therefore dynamic and probably violates the fourth Shannon--Khinchin axiom \cite{NasserTawfik:2016sqs}.
-Even if this wouldn't be the case and the produced particles would be in full--chemical nonequilibrium, generic (non)extensive statistics is also well applicable.
-Extensive or nonextensive ensemble and equilibrium or out--of--equilibrium system are properly encoded by the equivalence classes $(c,d)$ including extensive BG and Tsallis--type nonextensive statistics, which are characterized by $(c,d)=(1,1)$ and $(c,d)=(0,q)$, respectively.
+Relativistic high-energy collisions are assumed to undergo several {\it critical} processes, such as deconfinement and hadronization.
+A radical change in the properties, symmetries, and degrees of freedom (dof) of the QCD matter depends on the collision energy.
+The horn-like structure of the kaon-to-pion ratio, which normalizes strange to light quark flavors, likely signals the onset of nonextensive particle production and nonequilibrium phase transition that might dynamically enhance the strange quark flavor or suppress the light quark flavor, or vice versa.
+The present script suggests that the incapability of the {\it extensive additive} thermal models in reproducing the horn-like structure measured at AGS, SPS, and low RHIC energies is due to inappropriate statistics.
+Generic (non)extensive statistics, autonomously describes the equivalence classes of {\it generalized} entropies in the entire $(c,d)$-plane \cite{Thurner1}.
+At chemical freezeout, where detection of the produced particles occurs, the statistical ensemble is dynamic and probably violates the fourth Shannon-Khinchin axiom \cite{NasserTawfik:2016sqs}.
+Even if this is not the case and the produced particles are in full-chemical nonequilibrium, generic (non)extensive statistics are also applicable.
+Extensive or non-extensive ensemble and equilibrium or out-of-equilibrium systems are properly encoded by the equivalence classes $(c,d)$ including extensive BG and Tsallis-type non-extensive statistics, which are characterized by $(c,d)=(1,1)$ and $(c,d)=(0,q)$, respectively \cite{Tawfik:2017bul}.

-We first assume partial--chemical nonequilibrium in generic (non)extensive statistics, i.e., $\gamma_q=1$, while $\gamma_s$ is to be determined from the statistical fit of various particle ratios, in a wide range of energies, to the available experimental measurements.
-We also assume full--chemical nonequilibrium, i.e., both $\gamma_q\neq1$ and $\gamma_s\neq1$ are determined from the statistical fits, as well.
-In the same manner, the energy--dependence of the equivalence classes $(c,d)$ is also determined, Fig. \ref{fig:1b}.
-In the present script, the occupation factors $\gamma_{q,s}$, the equivalence classes $(c,d)$, and the freezeout parameters; the temperature $T$ and the baryon chemical potential $\mu_B$, aren't fitting variables.
-They are inputs varying with the collision energies.
-With these inputs, the $\mathrm{K}^+/\pi^+$ ratio calculated in generic (non)extensive statistics excellently reproduces its measured result including the nonmonotonic horn--like structure, at $\sqrt{s_{NN}}\lesssim 20~$GeV; the AGS, SPS and low RHIC energies, Fig. \ref{fig:2}.